 Twin Pregnancy Tips

 With twins, you should follow all the standard guidelines for a healthy pregnancy.
 It will, however be necessary to consume more calories than a woman who is carrying just one baby.
-About 300 extra calories a day are needed during a singleton pregnancy and about 600 extra calories a day are necessary for a twin pregnancy.
+About 300 extra calories a day are needed during the second and third trimesters of a singleton pregnancy, and about 600 extra calories a day are necessary for a twin pregnancy.
 You may need more rest.
 Your healthcare provider may want to see you more often.
 Otherwise, just stick with the normal tips that keep any pregnant woman and baby healthy.

 Week 19 Pregnancy: Symptoms